PSLmodels/taxdata/CONTRIBUTING.md

 7. Push your changes to GitHub and open a PR.

+## Issuing New Releases

+As of now, all TaxData releases will only be stored on GitHub.
+To create a new release simply navigate to the [releases page](https://github.com/PSLmodels/taxdata/releases) and click "Draft a new release".
+When you issue a new release, be sure to include a link and short description to each of the PRs that have been merged in since the last release.
+These release notes will serve as our change log.

+TaxData uses a semantic versioning system with the following criteria:

+**Major Release**
+* Removing the capability to use PUF or CPS versions

+**Minor Release**
+* Significant methodology enhancements e.g. adding a new linear programming model, updating statistical matching or tax unit creation, new imputation methods, etc.
+* Adding new variables
+* Minor changes to tax unit creation logic that don't break the API
+* Adding support for creating files from different years of the PUF and CPS, assuming this doesn't break backward compatibility
+* Adding new imputation methods for new variables w/o breaking the existing API
+* Updating which CBO projections we use to calculate growth rates (until we can parameterize the choice of cbo projections, after which removing an option would necessitate a major release)

+**Patch Release**
+* Standard bug patches

+Eventually, we would like to generalize the TaxData API enough to create a fully fleshed out python package.
+We will revist our release procedures when this happens.

 ## IMPORTANT NOTE

 Never ever ever include `puf.csv`, `cps_matched_puf.csv`, or any other file